dubzzz/fast-check/packages/fast-check/documentation/Arbitraries.md

 *&#8195;with:*

 - `commandArbs` — _array of arbitraries responsible to generate commands_
-- `disableReplayLog?` — _disable the display of details regarding the replay for commands_
+- `disableReplayLog?` — default: `false` — _disable the display of details regarding the replay for commands_
 - `maxCommands?` — default: `0x7fffffff` [more](#size-explained) — _maximal number of commands to generate (included)_
 - `size?` — default: `undefined` [more](#size-explained) — _how large should the generated values be?_
 - `replayPath?` — _only used when replaying commands_